Protein Powder Do’s and Don’ts

 The Recommended Dietary Allowance (RDA) for protein is 0.8 grams per kilogram of body weight, or 0.36 grams per pound; that’s 47 grams for a person weighing 130 pounds and 54 grams for a person weighing 150 pounds.

 While an egg has 6 grams of protein, a skinless chicken breast contains 53 grams of protein.

 In recent years, researchers have found that older adults may need 1.0 to 1.2 grams of protein per kilogram, or 0.45 to 0.55 grams per pound, to support healthy aging.

 You may also need to consume more protein if you’re very active or you engage in intensive strength training to ensure that your muscles get the fuel they need.
 This is where protein powder might benefit your diet.

 The Benefits of Protein Powder

 Protein powders are made of the dehydrated forms of protein-rich foods, such as whey, casein, egg whites, soy, hemp, peas, and brown rice.
-Each serving contains between 10 and 30 grams of protein per serving.
+A serving of protein powder can contain between 10 and 30 grams of protein per serving.

 While the ideal way to consume protein is through whole foods, protein powder could help those dealing with low appetite and digestive issues.
-It’s also a good way for those with very busy schedules to ensure that their reaching their recommended dietary protein allowance.
+It’s also a good way for those with very busy schedules to ensure that they are reaching their recommended dietary protein allowance.

 Protein powder can be mixed with water, milk, or other liquids, and it can also be sprinkled into oatmeal, muffin batter, casseroles, shakes, and smoothies.
 Many protein powder products come flavored with cocoa, vanilla, peanut butter, and/or fruit to make them more palatable, but unflavored varieties are best for mixing into savory foods.